 TMD patients can have more than one of these origins contributing to head and neck symptoms like migraine headaches, eye pressure, muscle tension-fatigue-spasms, facial tightness-burning-tingling, joint clicking-popping-pressure, tinnitus, vertigo, brain fog, limited or involuntary neck movement, etc.

-Malocclusion can exacerbate symptoms commonly diagnosed by medical professionals (e.g. ENTs, neurologists, DCs) as characteristic of Meniere's disease, Trigeminal Neuralgia, and Sudden Onset Cephalgia, among others.
+Malocclusion can exacerbate symptoms commonly diagnosed by medical professionals (e.g. Otolaryngology, Neurology, Chiropractic)

-A cascade of TMD symptoms including but not limited to ear canal disturbance, nerve compression, and compromised airway can occur when parafunctional biomechanical and/or psychosocial stressors impose demands in response to malocclusion that exceed the adaptive capacity of your head and neck muscles and TMJ anatomy.
+A cascade of TMD symptoms including but not limited to ear disturbance, nerve compression, and compromised airway can occur when parafunctional biomechanical (i.e., "malocclusional") and/or psychosocial stressors impose demands that exceed the adaptive capacity of your head and neck muscles and TMJ anatomy.

-The vicious cycle theory holds that increased and sustained muscle activity leads to ischemia (reduced blood flow) and pain.
-The pain then leads to further muscle tension, as well as emotional stress, frustration, and ultimately depression.
-This recursive cycle of muscle tension and pain can trigger neural processes that distinguish affective from sensory pain dimensions, linking pain to emotion, thus highlighting the importance of diagnosing the source of increased muscle activity in the first place.
+Increased and sustained muscle activity causes ischemia (reduced blood flow) and pain.
+Pain then provokes further tension, as well as emotional stress and frustration.
+This vicious cycle can trigger neural processes that link pain to emotion, thus highlighting the importance of addressing the original source of atypical hypertension in the first place.

 MUSCLES OF MASTICATION